Economic and Political Overview

 Main Political Parties

 Georgia has a multi-party system.
-The major political parties are:
+The major political parties include:

 - Georgian Dream (coalition comprising of Democratic Georgia; Conservative Party; Industry Will Save Georgia; Republican Party of Georgia; National Forum): nationalist, pro-market, pro-west, diverse